History of computing in South America: 20th century

-In 1957, the first digital computer arrived in Chile after the CCU purchased a Univac to be delivered to Valparaiso.
+In 1957, the first digital computer arrived in Chile after the CCU purchased a Univac to be delivered to Valparaíso.
 The machine was one of the first documented cases in the history of computer science in South America.
 Among the first computers in Latin America was also the system installed in the Venezuelan offices of the Creole Petroleum Corporation, the initiative becoming a launching pad for computer development in the nation state.

 In 1972 Brazil implemented a policy innovation strategy to encourage the economic development of the Brazilian computer industry.
 This policy project served as a blueprint for policy initiatives across the Latin American continent.
 The Brazilian government established the CAPRE (Comissao de Coordenacao das Atividades de processamento Eletronico) as division of the planning ministry to review the use of all electronic resources by the government.
 In 1974 CAPRE was constituted as a regulator so that all imports of computers and electronic components were restrained or approved.
 In the first ten years this strategy showed remarkable success.
 In 1982 about 67 percent of installed computers in Brazil had been manufactured locally.
 Brazil's domestic computer industry was able to take significant shares of the local market from IBM, the Burroughs Corporation, and Hewlett-Packard.
 In 1986 the government of Argentina signed an integration treaty with the government of Brazil, were informatics was a paramount branch of cooperation.